Please see NPLW pages for 2021 Registration information and instructions.

 The National Premier Leagues Program Women’s (NPLW) is an integral component of East’s footballing culture, and provides many opportunities for aspiring young players as part of FFA’s Elite Player Pathway.
 The NPLW has enabled licenced clubs to establish much more organised and professional coaching structures and lifted the standards with respect to the expectations, technical ability and tactical awareness of the players within the system.

 Several players over the past three seasons have advanced into Football Queensland (FQ) State Representative Programs and been identified into the FQ development squads with Roar’s NTC program.

 Supporting the NPLW is a ‘Feeder Program’ which concentrates on the development of individual ‘Skills’.
 SAP (Skill Acquisition Program) is another FFA initiative concentrating on players within Skill Acquisition age groups (9-13) and bases itself on the ‘4 Core skills’ (First Touch, 1 v 1’s, Striking the Ball & Running with the Ball).

-Easts have been fortunate in meeting with the compliance requirements of SAP and will run the program for identified Under 9/10 and 10/11 year old girls in 2018.
+Easts have been fortunate in meeting with the compliance requirements of SAP and will run the program for identified Under 9/10 and 10/11 year old girls.
 These players work at honing their skills and have opportunity for entry into the NPLW pathway after SAP.
-Please see the SAP specific page on our website.
+Please follow the above link to the 2021 SAP application form.